divyasinha31/cards-ui/README.md

     - Form validations `Validators.required` are applied to both fields.
     - The "Add Card" button is disabled if the `newCardForm` is invalid.
 - When adding a new card, the year validity is calculated between the next 2 to 5 years from the current year.
-    - For example, if the user tries to add a card in the year 2025, the card validity will be generated between 2027 and 2030.
+    - For example, if the user tries to add a card in the year 2025, the card's validity will be generated between 2027 and 2030.

+---

 ### Cloning the application

 To clone the repository, follow these steps:
 1. Install [Git](https://git-scm.com/downloads) (if not already installed).
 2. Copy the **HTTPS URL**, https://github.com/divyasinha31/cards-ui.git.
 3. Open a terminal, navigate to the desired location, and run: `git clone https://github.com/divyasinha31/cards-ui.git`

+---

 ### Running the application locally

+To run the application locally, follow these steps:
 1. Once cloned, run `npm install` to install the relevant Node packages.
 2. Next, run `ng serve` for a dev server and navigate to [http://localhost:4200/](http://localhost:4200/).
 3. The application will automatically reload if you change any of the source files.

+---

 ### Running unit tests

+The unit tests can be conducted either in one go or one component at a time.
+Here is how to do both.
 1. Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 2. To run tests for only one specific spec file in Angular, use the ng test command with the `--include flag`.
 For example, if your file is at src/app/app.component.spec.ts, run: `ng test --include src/app/app.component.spec.ts`.